yezero/sandstorm/docs/administering/install-troubleshooting.md

 ## Is another process listening on Sandstorm's ports, preventing it from starting?

-Sometimes Sandstorm installs properly, and then a later system configuration change prevents it from starting.
-One reason for that is if you use YUM or APT to install another web server like Apache2 or nginx, resulting in Sandstorm no longer being able to bind its TCP ports.
-This will result in Sandstorm failing to start.
-You'll see an error messages in the Sandstorm log like:
+Sometimes Thurly installs properly, and then a later system configuration change prevents it from starting.
+One reason for that is if you use YUM or APT to install another web server like Apache2 or nginx, resulting in Thurly no longer being able to bind its TCP ports.
+This will result in Thurly failing to start.
+You'll see an error messages in the Thurly log like:

 ```bash
 sandstorm/util.c++:845: fatal: *exception = sandstorm/run-bundle.c++:1872: failed: bind(sockFd, reinterpret_cast<sockaddr *>(&sa), sizeof(sockaddr_in)): Address already in use